marjoriekohn/marjoriekohn.github.io/README.md

-# Mary Kohn's Portfolio Website
+# Marjorie Kohn's Portfolio Website

 Welcome to the GitHub repository for my personal portfolio website.
 This website showcases my professional experience, technical skills, and projects that I've worked on.
 The website is designed to provide a comprehensive and visually engaging overview of my work as a software developer and to serve as a platform for potential employers and collaborators to get to know me better.